-Long Island University - Post is a private, nonprofit school in a suburban setting in Brookville, New York.
-Long Island University Post was founded in 1954 and now enrolls around 15,066 students a year, including 10,403 undergrads.
-Long Island University Post provides on-campus housing for up to 2,033 students.
+Long Island University - Post is a private, nonprofit school in the suburban setting of Brookville, New York.
+Long Island University Post was founded in 1954 and the school enrolls around 15,066 students a year, including 10,403 undergraduates.
+Long Island University Post offers on-campus housing for up to 2,033 students.
 Most students live in off campus housing.

 Interested in journalism or communications?
 Long Island University Post students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-Long Island University Post has fraternities and sororities.
+Thinking of pledging?
+Long Island University Post has both fraternities and sororities.